1. How can I use the OWL?

 You will need to schedule a time for a tutor to review your draft online, but you do not need to be available during this time.
 This is when the tutor will clock in and review your draft.
 You can expect to receive feedback on your draft via email at the end of your scheduled appointment.

 NEW: This year, students may schedule appointments prior to uploading their drafts for review.
 If you elect to use this option, don't forget to upload a draft prior to your appointment start time.
 If you fail to upload your draft by 15 minutes after the start of your appointment time, your tutor will mark your session as a no-show.

 4. Is the online writing lab available to all students?

 The online writing lab is available to all current Wilson students.

 It is important to note that online appointments cannot completely replace the experience of meeting with a tutor, especially for students who are less familiar with conventions of academic writing.
 Tutors may occasionally recommend that students schedule in-person sessions if they feel that they are unable to provide adequate feedback during an online appointment.

-The writing lab’s ultimate goal is to help students improve their writing skills.
-Furthermore, a tutor can only accomplish so much in an hour-long appointment, whether online or in-person.
-To that end, tutors will often help you identify significant issues with content or recurring patterns of error in your writing and explain how to fix them rather than editing or rewriting your draft.
+The writing lab’s ultimate goal is to help students improve their writing skills, but a tutor can only accomplish so much in an hour-long appointment─whether online or in-person.
+To that end, tutors will often help you identify significant issues with content or recurring patterns of error in your writing, and explain how to fix them rather than editing or rewriting your draft.